VasilioRuzanni/framework-comparison-article-hyperapp/README.md

 # hyperapp example app

-The `hyperapp`-based example app for the non-mainstream framework comparison article.
+The `hyperapp`-based example app for an upcoming, non-mainstream framework comparison article.

 ## Quickstart

 1) First, install everything with `yarn`:

-        yarn install
+        yarn

 2) Then start the app (with [parcel](https://parceljs.org/)):